wikimedia/draftquality/README.md

 # draftquality

-This library provides a set of utilities for building and maintaining draft (new article creation) quality prediction models.
+This library provides a set of utilities for building and maintaining draft (new article creation) quality prediction models for Wikipedia.

 * **Installation:** ``pip install draftquality``
 * **Repository:** https://github.com/wikimedia/draftquality